 Education Model & White Paper

-Below you will find, first, an Implementation Outline for the Educational Model I have developed, followed by a white paper that provides an overview of the conclusions and recommendations I offer in my book, Reinventing Education, Hope, and the American Dream: The Challenge For Twenty-First Century America.
-I will leave it to the reader to decide whether to start with the model and implementation plan or with the white paper that lays the logical foundation for the model.
-Wherever you choose to begin, please help me bring this vision to life.
+Below you will find, first, a white paper that provides an overview of the conclusions and recommendations I offer in my book, Reinventing Education, Hope, and the American Dream: The Challenge For Twenty-First Century America. and that lays the logical foundation for the Education Model that follows.
+Please help me bring this vision to life.

 The White Paper:

 Breaking Down the Cycles of Failure and Poverty:

 Making Public Education Work for All Students Irrespective of Relative Affluence or the Color of Their Skin.

 Over the last 150 years, the educational process at work in our systems of education, both public and private, has evolved slowly through a steady stream of incremental reforms.
 During those same 150 years, American society has changed exponentially.
 A combination of a growing population; increasing diversity; immigration, both legal and not; advancements in technology that would have seemed unimaginable even two decades ago; a crumbling infrastructure; a more competitive world marketplace; a fragile ecosystem; and, a far more complex political environment place great pressure on a democratic form of government.

 Democracy depends upon public schools to prepare our young people for the responsibilities of citizenship and to be productive members of society.
 Given, however, the dynamic world in which we live, the American educational process is ill-equipped to meet the needs of an incredibly diverse population of children.
 If we were creating an educational process from scratch, given what we now know, that process would look much different than it does today.
 It would be structured to produce the outcomes we want.